No Records Found

 -

 FeaturedThe Beaver Hills Biosphere – Living and working in harmony with nature to inspire a positive future.
 Why Go?
-A Remarkable Place Just 20 minutes east of Edmonton, Alberta, the Beaver Hills Biosphere is a rare and ecologically rich landscape recognized as a UNESCO Biosphere since 2016.
-One of only 19 biospheres in Canada, this unique region is defined by Read more...
+A Remarkable Place Just 20 minutes east of Edmonton, Alberta, the Beaver Hills, an ecologically rich and distinctive landscape, was designated a UNESCO biosphere region in 2016.
+One of 19 UNESCO biosphere regions in Canada, the Beaver Hills are defined by Read more...

 -